magentix/magentix.github.io/source/page/blog/protocole-gemini-retour-experience.md

 > Gemini is not a protocol for publishing.
 We use a different protocol for that, like git or rsync.
 It's not interactive, either, at least not in the same sense as the web is.
 It is a protocol for consumption: for reading hyperlinked Gemtext documents.

-Solderpunk, après pluieurs mois d'absence, a également mis les choses au point.
+Solderpunk, après plusieurs mois d'absence, a également mis les choses au point.
 Concernant le Gemtext il annonce :

 > Additional capacities in the gemtext format are not necessary.
 That's not just, like, my opinion, man, that's an empirical fact.
 Geminispace is there.
 It's *exactly* the kind of space I originally envisaged.